gabrieletijunaityte/GetOnGame/README.md

 # GetOnGame

 GetOnGame is a Java-based recreation of the classic Dutch card game "Stap Op" developed as a Software Engineering course project.
-The game simulates a 100 km cycling journey where players aim to complete specific routes while hindering their opponents' progress.D
+The game simulates a 100 km cycling journey where players aim to complete specific routes while hindering their opponents' progress.

 ![Game_demo](GetOn/documentation/Demo.png)